Registration is now open for Spring 2014!

-The Fall 2013 program pulls practical and applicable lessons from medical school courses and is taught by medical school faculty.
+The Spring 2014 program pulls practical and applicable lessons from medical school courses and is taught by medical school faculty.

 Each year, the program attracts a wide variety of students.
 Some have earned advanced degrees and work as lawyers, dentists and pharmacists while others are exploring the possibility of a future in medicine.